Allah as a lunar deity: Scholarly views

-The lunar hypothesis stems from early 20th-century scholar Hugo Winckler's claim that Hubal was a moon god and suggestion of possible associations with God in Islam.
+The lunar hypothesis stems primarily from early 20th-century scholar Hugo Winckler's claim that Hubal was a moon god and his suggestion of a possible association with God in Islam.

-This theory was relatively shortlived.
-By the middle of the century, scholars had presented rebuttals to Winckler’s claim over its largely speculative nature.
+This theory was relatively short-lived.
+By the middle of the 20th century, scholars had presented rebuttals to Winckler's claim over its largely speculative nature.
 Still more recent scholarship has meanwhile described Hubal differently, with David Adams Leeming citing him as a war and rain god, in accordance with an earlier view shared by Mircea Eliade.

-Hubal may also have been a non-native deity imported into the Southern Arabian shrine, and one possibly already associated with Allah.
 Before Islam, the Kaaba contained a statue representing the god Hubal.
+It has also been proposed, however, that Hubal was a non-native deity imported into the Southern Arabian shrine, which was possibly already associated with Allah at the time.

-Historian Patricia Crone notes that if Hubal and Allah had been the same deity, we would expect Hubal to have survived in Islamic usage as one of Allah's names or epithets, which is not the case.
-Moreover, she notes the existence of traditions in which people are explicitly urged to renounce one for the other, implying a distinction between the two.
+Historian Patricia Crone notes that if Hubal and Allah had been the same deity, Hubal would have been expected to have survived in Islamic usage as one of Allah's names or epithets, which is not the case.
+Moreover, she notes the existence of traditions in which people are explicitly urged to renounce one of the two deities for the other, implying a distinction between the two.

 Joseph E. B. Lumbard, a professor of classical Islam, has described the claim that Allah was a moon god as "not only an insult to Muslims but also an insult to Arab Christians who use the name 'Allah' for God."